eove/his-api/docs/eove-his-interface.md

 The succeeded response includes the HIS server API version.

-### STOP_COMMUNICATION command
+### STOP_COMMUNICATION message

-This command will properly stop high level communication with server.
+This message will properly stop high level communication with server.

 Client writes: